Pine Straw Calculator

 Key factors affecting pine straw cost include: total coverage area, desired depth (first application vs. annual refresh), bale size and type (long-leaf pine straw costs more but lasts longer), delivery distance, whether professional installation is needed, and regional availability (cheapest in the Southeast where it's harvested locally).

 Planning a larger project?
-You may also want to estimate costs for crawl space encapsulation cost, soffit installation cost, or foundation repair cost.
+You may also want to estimate costs for crawl space encapsulation cost, soffit installation cost, foundation repair cost, or pool salt.

 Sources